vhaudiquet/ubuntu-project-docs/docs/staging/release-team/freeze-exceptions.md

 * Contributes to high-priority feature goals for the release

 * Is warranted due to other exceptional circumstances, as judged by the release managers.

-This page outlines some of the common scenarios where Feature Freeze exceptions might be wanted.
-You should read this page before you {ref}`request-a-freeze-exception`.

 ### ABI/API compatibility